-Both prepaid cards have no monthly fees, transfer fees, and interest on purchase.
-They both offer cashback on your purchases including FX purchases with the Stack Prepaid Mastercard.
+Although both prepaid cards don’t charge interest on purchases and they offer cashback on purchases including FX purchases with the Stack Prepaid Mastercard.

 Also, both prepaid cards offer free ATM access with the Stack Prepaid Mastercard offering cashback even on international ATM withdrawals.